dwyl/learn-hapi/README.md

 developers attempt to write themselves.
 (I was once that kid... trust me, we have *bigger fish to fry*, use a well-written/tested library!)

-We have 3 options with
+We have 4 options with

 1. Google - If you are building an "enterprise" or "education" app which you know will be used in Google-enabled companies/schools I recommend going with [Google Node.js API](https://github.com/google/google-api-nodejs-client)
 2. EveryAuth - Specific to Connect/Express apps: https://github.com/bnoguchi/everyauth
 3. [Passport.js](https://github.com/jaredhanson/passport) - ***100% Code Coverage*** and *many* excellent integrations http://passportjs.org/guide/providers/
+4. Bell - a 3rd party Login Hapi.js Plugin

 The Hapi wrapper for Passport.js is called [Travelogue](https://github.com/spumko/travelogue).